pombredanne/discern/docs/installation/usage.rst

 Getting started - the plan
 ------------------------------

 Discern allows anyone to use machine learning based automated textual classification as an API service.
 You would generally want text that is associated with one or more *scores*.
 These *scores* can be anything.
 One example would be a corpus of essays that are scored.
 Another example would be `reddit <http://www.reddit.com/>`_ comments/posts, which are associated with upvotes/downvotes, which are a *score*.
 Another example would be news articles and stock prices before/after the news articles were released.
+This tutorial will use reddit.

-We will use the python `Request module <http://docs.python-requests.org/en/latest/>`_ to interact with our Discern server.
+We will use the python `request module <http://docs.python-requests.org/en/latest/>`_ to interact with our Discern server.
 For our examples,the response will be in `JSON <http://en.wikipedia.org/wiki/JSON>`_.
+To access reddit, the examples use `PRAW: The Python Reddit Api Wrapper <https://github.com/praw-dev/praw>`_.

-The example code is broken down into small programs(e.g., to login, to create a user, etc).
+The example code is broken down into small programs.
 Each will include this python module.

 .. literalinclude:: ../examples/common_settings.py
    :language: python